Skip to content

 Hyundai Ioniq 5 in blue

-Entry-level Hyundai Ioniq 5 cars are available just below the £40,000 mark, although shopping nearly new examples means you can pick a bigger battery or better spec.
+Entry-level Hyundai Ioniq 5 cars are available around the £40,000 mark, although shopping nearly new examples means you can pick a bigger battery or better spec.
 This oddball part-hatchback-part-SUV's '80s-inspired styling hides a truly enormous cabin with luxury-car-levels of rear passenger space.
-Hyundai's latest cabin design looks great with crisp graphics on the infotainment system, funky dashboard styling and even an on-board white-noise generator to help rear-seat passengers drift off to sleep.
+Hyundai's latest interior design looks great with crisp graphics on the infotainment system, funky dashboard styling and even an on-board white-noise generator to help rear-seat passengers drift off to sleep.

 View used Hyundai Ioniq 5 cars or read our Hyundai Ioniq 5 review